ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/deep-dive/focus-tracking.md

 ### Using the `FocusCycler` class

-{@link module:ui/focuscycler~FocusCycler} helps users navigate the user interface using the keystrokes (arrow keys, <kbd>Tab</kbd>, <kbd>Return</kbd>, and <kbd>Esc</kbd>, etc.).
+{@link module:ui/focuscycler~FocusCycler} helps the user navigate the user interface using the keystrokes (arrow keys, <kbd>Tab</kbd>, <kbd>Return</kbd>, and <kbd>Esc</kbd>, etc.).
 This helper class has been created with components hosting multiple children in mind, for instance, lists, toolbars or forms.
 It *cycles* over their children so, for instance, if the focused is the last child and the user wants to move forwards, the focus is moved back to the first child.
 It also supports components that have a variable (dynamic) number of focusable children.

 Each focus cycler instance works together with a [focus tracker](#using-the-focustracker-class) and a [keystroke handler](#using-the-keystrokehandler-class).
 The former delivers the current state of the focus, while the latter helps the cycler integrate with keystrokes, for instance, to focus the next item in the list on the down arrow key press.